Last updated on March 21, 2023

 What is considered acceptable?

 There is no clear and definitive answer.
 It will depend on an individual’s requirements.
 Personally, I don’t collect antique watches as display pieces, I wear them regularly.
 For that reason, I need a watch that is reasonably accurate.
 A typical working day, pre-pandemic, might have seen me out of the house for 10 to 12 hours.
 A social event, like a wedding, could stretch to around the same period of time.
 Either way, so to be practical, I need a watch that is accurate to within at least 30 seconds over that period.
+This equates to an accuracy of +/- 1 minute per day.
+Ideally, the watch will also have a power reserve of 24+ hours.

 If I really need the time to be more accurate, I have the smartphone in my pocket.
 I am fortunate that all of the watches in my collection are accurate within less than 60 seconds over a 24-hour period.
 Fortunately, I have purchased all of my antique watches from reputable dealers, so they have always kept good time.
+I know that some collectors will check the timekeeping within seconds.
+I am happy to cast a glance at the watch and see that it is within a minute or two of accuracy per day.

 How do you regulate the rate?